Muhnyx/PSRG_website/content/authors/trisha/_index.md

     url: 'https://msu.edu/'

 # Short bio (displayed in user profile at end of posts)
-bio: Trisha needs a short bio!
+bio: Trisha Bora is a Graduate Research Assistant in the Department of Electrical and Computer Engineering at Michigan State University.
+Her research focuses on photonic systems for mmWave applications.

 interests:
 - Photonic Integrated Circuits (PICs)